The Brothers Karamazov: Book Eight: Mitya

 This section deals primarily with Dmitri's wild and distraught pursuit of money for the purpose of running away with Grushenka.
 Dmitri owes money to his fiancée Katerina Ivanovna, and will believe himself to be a thief if he does not find the money to pay her back before embarking on his quest for Grushenka.
 Dmitri approaches Grushenka's benefactor, Samsonov, who sends him to a neighboring town on a fabricated promise of a business deal.
 All the while Dmitri is petrified that Grushenka may go to his father and marry him because of his wealth and lavish promises.
 When Dmitri returns from his failed dealing in the neighboring town, he escorts Grushenka to her benefactor's home, but later discovers that she has deceived him and left early.
 Furious, he runs to his father's home with a brass pestle in his hand, and spies on him from the window.
 He takes the pestle from his pocket.
 There is a discontinuity in the action, and Dmitri is suddenly running from his father's property.
 The servant Gregory tries to stop him, yelling "Parricide!", but Dmitri hits him in the head with the pestle.
-Dmitri, thinking that he has killed the old man, tries to attend to the wound with his handkerchief, but gives up and runs away.
+Dmitri, afraid that the blow might have killed Grigori, tries to attend to the wound with his handkerchief, but gives up and runs away.

 Dmitri is next seen in a daze on the street, covered in blood, with a pile of money in his hand.
 He soon learns that Grushenka's former betrothed has returned and taken her to a nearby lodge.
 Upon learning this, Dmitri loads a cart with food and wine and pays for a huge orgy to finally confront Grushenka in the presence of her old flame, intending all the while to kill himself at dawn.
 The "first and rightful lover" is a boorish Pole who cheats the party at a game of cards.
 When his deception is revealed, he flees, and Grushenka soon reveals to Dmitri that she really is in love with him.
 The party rages on, and just as Dmitri and Grushenka are making plans to marry, the police enter the lodge and inform Dmitri that he is under arrest for the murder of his father.